 Known as the ‘Opal Capital of the World’, Coober Pedy is a fascinating and unique mining field located 850km north of Adelaide and 680km south of Alice Springs.
-A visit to Coober Pedy is a must for school groups visiting Central Australia due to its unique landscape and geology, rich history, underground lifestyle and Aboriginal culture.
+A visit to Coober Pedy is a must for school groups visiting Central Australia due to its unique landscape and geology, rich history, underground lifestyle and Indigenous Australian culture.

 We delve into just what makes this destination so fascinating and why you should consider Coober Pedy and Central Australia for your next school tour!

 Almost 150 million years ago, Coober Pedy was completely covered by the ocean.
 As the seawater receded, climatic changes caused a lowering of the underground water tables.
 As water ran down through the earth, it picked up silica from sandstone which ran into cracks and voids.
-As the water evaporated it left behind a silica deposit – fast forward millions of years, and an abundance of opals were waiting to be discovered!
+As the water evaporated it left behind a silica deposit – fast forward millions of years, and an abundance of opals was waiting to be discovered!

 In 1915, 14-year-old Will Hutchison, with his father’s gold prospecting party, discovered the first opal.
 Prior to the discoveries made by the Europeans, the Kokatha Aboriginal people called the area home for thousands of years, using it for hunting and gathering.

 After the First World War, soldiers returned from the trenches in France and it’s believed they were the first to introduce the idea of living underground in homes known as ‘dugouts’.
 Living underground provided the perfect temperature all year round – a comfortable 25 degrees, allowing them to escape the heat of the summer (averages 40 degrees) and the cool desert nights in the winter (as low as 4 degrees).
-Now, it’s estimated that 50% of the population live underground.
+Now, it’s estimated that 50% of the population lives underground.

 During the depression in the 1930’s and severe drought conditions, miners were deterred from visiting the area.
-It was deserted until 1946 when a huge discovery of opals was made at Eight Mile by Aboriginal woman, Tottie Bryant.
+It was deserted until 1946 when a huge discovery of opals was made at Eight Mile by Indigenous Australian woman, Tottie Bryant.
 Miners flocked to the area and it developed into a multi-million-dollar industry.
 Today, the town survives on tourism and opal mining, producing approximately 85% of the world’s opal supply.

 Top things to do and see